What your Council Tax pays for

 Waste disposal is carried out under a 25-year Integrated Waste Management Services Contract with Renewi plc (previously Shanks Waste Management Ltd.), supported by funding via the government’s Private Finance Initiative.

 ELWA’s total levy requirement is £67,488,000 (2019/20: £67,488,000).
-Whilst the budget is growing as in previous years due to inflationary increases in operational costs and landfill tax and provision for increases in the amount of waste as the population grows, as well as planned increases to reserves for future waste arrangements have resulted in a 4.2% average levy increase.
-The increase for the London Borough of Barking & Dagenham is 3.27%.
+Whilst the budget is growing as in previous years due to inflationary increases in operational costs and landfill tax, insurance and provision for increases in the amount of waste as the population grows are offset by reduced contributions to reserves for future waste arrangements, resulting in no change to the total levy.
+The decrease for the London Borough of Barking & Dagenham is 0.03%.

 The Levy on the London Borough of Barking & Dagenham for 2021/22 is £8,861,000 (2020/21 was £12,531,000).